how to embed google maps

 The Surprising Connection: Nutrition, Epigenetics, and Your Lifelong Health, Part 2

-Russian Epigenetic marks play a crucial role in maintaining health throughout life by regulating biological processes and predisposition to diseases.
+[Russian translate] Epigenetic marks play a crucial role in maintaining health throughout life by regulating biological processes and predisposition to diseases.
 Understanding when and how these marks can change opens new opportunities for the prevention of chronic diseases and improving quality of life.
 In the first part of the article, we examined the theoretical aspects of epigenetics, how and when these changes occur, and their impact on health.
-In the second part, we will focus on practical a...
+In the second part, we will focus on...

 Read More